Wall art, paintings or pictures.

 3) When in doubt, go with pictures of flowers and fruits

-If you find that the wall is just too empty and really needs a painting or two to spruce up the place, but just cannot decide on what objects and subjects to hang up, then the safe bet are flowers or fruits.
+If you find that the wall is just too empty and really needs a painting or two to spruce up the place, but just cannot decide on what objects and subjects to hang up, then the safe bet is flowers or fruits.

 Flowers and fruits are subtle and gentle symbolism that don’t cause any negative influences on energy.